-You may have read Lauren's article revealing she's a Recovering Spender.
-She's not alone.
+You may have read my article revealing I am Recovering Spender.
+I know I am not alone.
 There are countless recovering spenders out there that struggle with impulse buying.
 I've even been known to spend too much from time to time.

 Let’s face it: spending is fun.